sbt/sbt/README.md

  * `dependency-graph`: Shows an ASCII graph of the project's dependencies on the sbt console
  * `dependency-graph-ml`: Generates a .graphml file with the project's dependencies to `target/dependencies-<config>.graphml`.
    Use e.g. [yEd](http://www.yworks.com/en/products_yed_about.html) to format the graph to your needs.
+ * `dependency-dot`: Generates a .dot file with the project's dependencies to `target/dependencies-<config>.dot`.
+    Use [graphviz](http://www.graphviz.org/) to render it to your preferred graphic format.
  * `dependency-tree`: Shows an ASCII tree representation of the project's dependencies
  * `what-depends-on <organization> <module> <revision>`: Find out what depends on an artifact.
 Shows a reverse dependency tree for the selected module.